nessalc/lapo-api/README.md

 2. cd /var/www/lake-afton-api/
 3. sudo git pull

+The Express server is using PM2 to stay running in the background.
+Check out the docs for PM2 if you have questions about that.

-If you have any questions, you can reach out at sduncan@lakeafton.com
+If you have other any questions, you can reach out at sduncan@lakeafton.com

 ### Endpoints